A9u3ybaCyb3r/A9u3ybaCyb3r/README.md

 ## Capture The Flag (CTF) Participation

-Participated in the "The King of Hackers" CTF challenge by Hacker Mentor, where I gained skills in:
+Participated in the "The King of Hackers" CTF challenge by Hacker Mentor, focusing on:

 - Vulnerability scanning
 - Exploitation techniques